hetima/DSP_LSTM/README.md

 ## Recent Changes

-### v0.8.4
+### v0.8.5
-- Proliferators ignore Cluster and Opposite Range
+- Support Dark Fog Update(0.10.28.20779)
+- `setConstructionPointToGround` is disabled
+- Possibility of Cluster system does not function properly

 ## About